top of page

 6. Airflow and Dust Handling Problems

-When airflow is restricted due to clogged filters, blocked ducts, or poorly sized fans grinding efficiency drops.
-Heat increases, screens plug faster, and fine particles may accumulate inside the mill.
+When airflow is restricted due to clogged filters, blocked ducts, or improperly sized fans, grinding efficiency drops.
+Heat increases, screens clog faster, and fine particles may accumulate inside the mill.

 How to solve it:

 Regularly inspect the dust collection system, ducting, and air assist components.
-Make sure airflow remains strong and unobstructed.
+Ensure airflow remains strong and unobstructed.

-Proper air movement not only improves grinding efficiency but also reduces dust hazards and keeps the system cleaner.
+Proper air movement not only enhances grinding efficiency but also reduces dust hazards and keeps the system cleaner.

 7. Loose or Worn Internal Components

-Because hammer mills operate at high speed, even small loose parts can quickly escalate into major failures.
+Because hammer mills operate at high speeds, even small loose parts can quickly escalate into major failures.

 How to solve it:

-During scheduled shutdowns, perform a full internal inspection.
+During scheduled shutdowns, conduct a full internal inspection.
 Check hammer pins, retaining rods, liners, and mounting hardware for wear or looseness.

-Tightening or replacing worn components early prevents expensive downtime later.
+Tightening or replacing worn components early can prevent costly downtime later.

 Suggested Read: